Call for Programming: Living Games Conference

 Edu-Larp Mini Conference

-We are partnering with Texas State University to host a one-day Role-playing and Simulation in Education conference at the St. David’s School of Nursing simulation lab in Round Rock, TX.
-This mini conference will take place directly before the start of Living Games on Thursday, May 19, 2016 between 9am-4pm.
-The Role-playing and Simulation Conference is free to the public.
+We are hosting a one-day Role-playing and Simulation in Education conference (location TBD).
+This mini conference will take place directly before the start of Living Games on Thursday, May 17, 2018 between 9am-3pm.

-Please see the Call for Presentations if you would like to participate.
+Please read the instructions for the Call for Presentations if you would like to participate.
 We plan to feature a mixture of edu-larp and simulation demos; panels; posters; and paper presentations.
 We encourage professional practitioners and scholars to submit.
-Accepted academic papers are due one month before the conference and will be peer reviewed for inclusion in a conference proceeding.
-The deadline for abstracts is January 3.
+Accepted academic papers are due one month before the conference and will be peer reviewed.
+Select papers may be accepted into the International Journal of Role-playing.
+The deadline for abstracts is December 15.

 We Value Diversity